Galdamz/MyMovies-React-App/README.md

 Important: Due to Vercel's CORS Policy, it's probably the search box on route ```/search``` will not work...

+This is because TheMovieDB API Redirects to a http (unsecure) link instead a https (secure) link.

 You can know more about this [here](https://vercel.com/support/articles/how-to-enable-cors)